emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 4. Now, in the **Download data from the web by entering URLs (one per line) or directly paste content.** square, paste the text you copied before
 5. Select **Start**
-6. When everython is green in the screen, select *Close*
+6. When everything is green in the screen, select *Close*

 <img src="images/Upload_1.png" alt="Upload 1" width="700"/>
 <img src="images/Upload_2.png" alt="Upload 2" width="700"/>